Page Magnifiers for Reading: Your Guide to Clearer, More Comfortable Reading

 Large Full Page Magnifiers for Reading.

-Hand Held Full Page Magnifier for Reading
+Hand Held Full Page Magnifiers for Reading

 5x Magnifying Glass With Light